 It is important to remember that as implantable technology progresses, so do conventional hearing aids.
 In many cases, the same end result may be obtained with either conventional or implantable hearing devices depending on the characteristics of each individual.

 How are hearing aids and devices funded in Australia?

 Implantable hearing devices are fully covered by private health funds as they are part of the surgical prosthesis schedule of fees.

-Private health funds only reimburse a minimal amount for conventional hearing aids while they are fully subsidised by the government for children up to 26 and over 65s on an age pension.
+On the other hand, Private Health Funds only reimburse a minimal amount for conventional hearing aids while they are fully subsidized by the government for children up to 26 and over 65s on an age pension.